jmgarridopaz/jmgarridopaz.github.io/content/hexagonalarchitecture.md

 - _Driver side_: Configure each driver port with the test driver adapter constructed in step (1).

-- _Driven side_: For each driven port, construct and add the “real” driven adapters you need.
-For example a database adapter, an email notification adapter, …
+- _Driven side_: For each driven port, construct and add the "real" driven adapters you need.
+For example a database adapter, an email notification adapter, ...

 This way you can test the new driven adapters.